 Type git commit and git branch commands to your hearts desire until you understand this concept.

+git checkout has many uses, but the main one is to switch between branches.
 For example, to switch from master branch to dev branch, I would type git checkout dev.
 After that, if I do a git commit, notice where it goes.
 Try it.

 In addition to checking out branches, you can also checkout individual commits.
 Try it.
+Make a new commit and then type git checkout bb92e0e and see what happens.

 Type git commit, git branch, and git checkout commands to your hearts desire until you understand this concept.